DailyBeliever/Cpp_Classes/Log.md

 - Expanded more on Prof
 - Added the ability to go Back to previous screen

-# Upcoming Implementations:
-- I added constructors
-- Next add the feature for input!
+### 12/17/24
+- Added to main
-- Be able to go from Prof and Stud
+- The ability to go back and forth from student to prof via "Go Back"

+### 12/18/23
+- Finished with program for now

 # Logic
 ### If logic: